tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 ````
 #### Alphabetically order list of implemented opcodes:
 ````
-Opcode   Binary      Description
+Opcode   Binary   Cycles Description
 -------------------------------------
-ani #    11 100 110  AND # (immediate db) with register A.
+ani #    11 100 110  2  AND # (immediate db) with register A.
+cpi #    11 111 110  2  Compare # to A. Store true or false into compareResult.
+dad RP   00 RP1 001  1  16 bit add.
+Add register pair(RP: B:C or D:E) to H:L. And set carry bit.
-call a   11 001 101  Unconditional subroutine call.
-Push current address onto the stack and jump the subroutine address. cpi #    11 111 110  Compare # to A. Store true or false into compareResult. dad RP   00 RP1 001  Add register pair(RP, B:C or D:E) to H:L (16 bit add).
-And set carry bit. dcr D    00 DDD 101  Decrement a register.
-To do, set flags: ZSPA. hlt      01 110 110  Halt processor. inr D    00 DDD 101  Increment a register.
-To do, set flags: ZSPA. inx RP   00 RP0 011  Increment a register pair (a 16 bit value): B:C, D:E, H:L. To do: increment the stack pointer. jnc a    11 010 010  Jump if not carry bit, i.e. if carry bit value is 0, false, not set. jmp a    11 000 011  Unconditional jump. jz  a    11 001 010  If compareResult is true, jump to address (a = lb hb). lda a    00 110 010  Load register A with data from the address, a(hb:lb). ldax RP  00 RP1 010  Load data value at the register pair address (B:C(RP=00) or D:E(RP=01)), into register A. lxi RP,a 00 RP0 001  Move the data at the address, a(lb hb), into register pair: B:C, D:E, or H:L. To do: move data to the stack pointer address. mov D,S  01 DDD SSS  Move source register data, to the destination register. mvi R,#  00 RRR 110  Move a number (#, db) to a register. nop      00 000 000  No operation.
-I added a delay: delay(100). ora R    10 110 SSS  OR register R, with register A. out pa   11 010 011  Write the accumulator data out to port a.
-I'm using this opcode to write custom log messages such as echoing the registers. ret      11 001 001  Unconditional return from subroutine.
-Pop the call address from the stack and continue to the next address. rrc      00 001 111  Rotate accumulator right by shift right 1 bit, and wrapping the last bit to the first position.
-Need to handle carry bit. shld a   00 100 010  Store L value to memory location: a(hb:lb).
-Store H value at: a + 1. sta a    00 110 010  Store register A to the hb:lb address. xra R    10 101 SSS  Exclusive OR, the register(R) with register A.
+call a   11 001 101  3  Unconditional subroutine call.
+Push current address onto the stack and jump the subroutine address. dcr D    00 DDD 101  1  Decrement a register.
+To do, set flags: ZSPA. hlt      01 110 110  1  Halt processor. lxi RP,a 00 RP0 001  3  Move the data at the address, a(lb hb), into register pair: B:C, D:E, or H:L. To do: move data to the stack pointer address. inr D    00 DDD 101  1  Increment a register.
+To do, set flags: ZSPA. inx RP   00 RP0 011  1  Increment a register pair (a 16 bit value): B:C, D:E, H:L. To do: increment the stack pointer. jnc a    11 010 010  3  Jump if not carry bit, i.e. if carry bit value is 0, false, not set. jmp a    11 000 011  3  Unconditional jump. jz  a    11 001 010  3  If compareResult is true, jump to address (a = lb hb). lda a    00 110 010  3  Load register A with data from the address, a(hb:lb).
+ldax RP  00 RP1 010  1  Load data value at the register pair address (B:C(RP=00) or D:E(RP=01)), into register A. mvi R,#  00 RRR 110  2  Move a number (#, db) to a register. mov D,S  01 DDD SSS  1  Move source register data, to the destination register. nop      00 000 000  1  No operation.
+I added a delay: delay(100). out pa   11 010 011  2  Write the accumulator data out to port a.
+I'm using this opcode to write custom log messages such as echoing the registers. ora R    10 110 SSS  1  OR register R, with register A. ret      11 001 001  1  Unconditional return from subroutine.
+Pop the call address from the stack and continue to the next address. rrc      00 001 111  1  Rotate accumulator right by shift right 1 bit, and wrapping the last bit to the first position.
+Need to handle carry bit. shld a   00 100 010  3  Store data value from memory location: a(hb:lb), to register L. Store value at: a + 1, to register H. sta a    00 110 010  3  Store register A to the address, a(hb:lb). xra R    10 101 SSS  1  Exclusive OR, the register(R) with register A.
 ````
 --------------------------------------------------------------------------------
 ### 8080 Opcodes Not added to Altair 101